MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - Use [AzAdvertizer](https://www.azadvertizer.net) to get Azure governance updates.
 For example, you can find insights about policy definitions, initiatives, aliases, security, and regulatory compliance controls in Azure Policy or Azure RBAC role definitions.
 You can also get insight into resource provider operations, Microsoft Entra role definitions and role actions, and first-party API permissions.

 - Use [Azure Governance Visualizer](https://github.com/azure/azure-governance-visualizer) to keep track of your technical governance estate.
-The Azure landing zone policy version checker feature helps ensure that your environment has the latest Azure landing zone policy release state.
+The policy version checker feature for Azure landing zones helps ensure that your environment has the latest Azure landing zone policy release state.

 ## Azure governance recommendations